On This Page

 You cannot flush your toilet paper in Jamaica, instead little trashcans are provided to dispose of it.

 We were not very careful about avoiding the tap water or ice on this trip.
 Neither of us had any problems.

-After talking with some of the locals, they confirmed for us that drug trafficking is indeed a thing in Jamaica.
-Unfortunately, some of the people we talked to knew of others in the area who had died or are in jail because of being involved in the drug trade.
-We learned that one common route used in the drug trade has goods originating in South America, before stopping off in Jamaica, then the Caiman Islands, until it reaches its final destination in the United States.
+After talking with some of the locals, they confirmed for us that drug trafficking is indeed a problem in Jamaica.
+Unfortunately, some of the people we talked to knew of others in the area who had died or were currently in jail because of being involved in the drug trade.
+We learned that one common route used in the drug trade has goods originating in South America, before stopping off in Jamaica, then moving to the Caiman Islands, until they reach their final destination in the United States.

 Look Twice Before Crossing the Road

 While walking the village one afternoon, we saw the remains of what appeared to be a candle vigil lining both sides of the road.
 We unfortunately learned that a local villager, Stumpy, had gotten hit by a car and died just a few days before we arrived.
 There was still blood on the road, staining the pavement.
-We happened to run into his mom, Lynn, and offered our condolences to her.
-The village was still in shock and grieving.
+We happened to see his mom, Lynn, and offered our condolences to her.
+The village was still very much in shock and grieving.

 We flew into Montego Bay on Frontier Airlines.
 We woke up at 4 am that morning to catch the plane, it was a three hour direct flight for us out of Raleigh.